hyperledger/toc/governing-documents/security.md

 ## Private Patch Deployment Infrastructure

-Patches to fix Hyperledger project security vulnerabilities are typically developed without public visibility by using the private development features of GitHub.
-Projects with maintainers that are not familiar with these capabilities are encouraged to contact the [Hyperledger Community Architects] to learn more.
+Patches to fix LF Decentralized Trust project security vulnerabilities are typically developed without public visibility by using the private development features of GitHub.
+Projects with maintainers that are not familiar with these capabilities are encouraged to contact the [LF Decentralized Trust Community Architects] to learn more.

-[Hyperledger Community Architects]: community-architects@hyperledger.org
+[LF Decentralized Trust Community Architects]: community-architects@lfdecentralizedtrust.org

 **Alternative:** Projects **MAY** document in their security policy document that they do use a service other than GitHub for private patch deployment infrastructure, or that they don't use any private patch deployment infrastructure at all.
 In either case, the document **MUST** include the details of what is used instead.

+# FIXMEs
+The following items must be set up in order for this policy to work:
+1. security@lists.lfdecentralizedtrust.org email
+2. community-architects@lfdecentralizedtrust.org email